jhustin5/egain-analytics/README.md

 ## Features

 - **Account Summary**
-  General summary of company visits and search tool for more detailed trends for a specific domain
+  General summary of company visits; includes search tool to look up a company in greater detail with visualization tools.

 - **Web Logs**
   Web logs with filters for company, country, and visited page.